Menu

 7-DAY FORECAST WEATHER HAZARDS…

-Lightning Threat with any Thunderstorms
+A Lightning Threat with Any Thunderstorms

-Lightning Threat with any Thunderstorms
+A Lightning Threat with Any Thunderstorms

 7-DAY RAINFALL FOR THE IH-35 CORRIDOR…

-Based on NWS/Weather Prediction Center data and guidance, the forecast is for
+Based on NWS/Weather Prediction Center data and guidance, the forecast

-period which ends next Friday evening.
+7 day forecast period which ends next Monday.

 AUSTIN / IH35 CORRIDOR